Jankowski-J/sandbox/sandbox/gamedev/unreal/azure-storage-unreal.md

 ## Compatibility

 This plugin contains builds of the Azure Storage SDK for Win32 and Win64.
 Other platforms will not work.

-## Known Issues and Limitations
+## Information

+The plugin contains the Azure Storage SDK for C++ compiled as static libs along with required dependencies.
+These libs will be linked against the game you're building your project.
+There is no specific API or procedure for use with Unreal.
+For more information, please see the standard Azure Storage docs on how to use the SDK and service.

+* Table
+* Blob
+* File
+* Queue

 ## Add the Plugin

+To add the Azure Storage SDK to your project, do the following:

+1. download
+1. add module
+1. write code

 ## Try the Sample

+We created a sample using the Unreal puzzle game template which updates Table Storage for every box clicked.
+To learn more, see the sample.

+## How It's Made

+If you want to compile this for yourself and create your own plugin, here's how we created this:

+1. vcpkg
+1. stuff
+1. more stuff

 ## Cosmos DB Table API